paul-peek77/Iago-Sovereign-Memory-Engine-v1.0/README.md

-# Iago Sovereign Memory Engine, v1.1 (ISME)
+## The Iago Sovereign Memory Engine (ISME)

-This project is provided for portfolio review only.
-No permission is granted for reuse, modification, or redistribution.

-OVERVIEW

-The Iago Sovereign Memory Engine (ISME) is an extended and refactored version of a MIT‑licensed memory engine.
+#### This project is an extended and refactored version of a MIT‑licensed memory engine.
 This version introduces new components, improved architecture, and expanded capabilities designed for AI‑adjacent workflows, persona protocols, and long‑term memory systems.

+---

+*This project is provided for portfolio review only.
+No permission is granted for reuse, modification, or redistribution.*

+---

+#### Overview

 This project demonstrates:

 - multi‑database memory architecture
 - semantic search integration
 - modular component design